 Think of your paper like a puzzle.
 Each of your body paragraphs is one of the pieces.
-Your introduction is the summary of what the picture will look like glued together.
+Your introduction is a summary of what the picture will look like glued together.
 But your conclusion is the glue itself.
 Show how each of the pieces of your paper fits together to form a common theme.

 2. Relate Your Paper Back To A Larger Idea Or Topic

-You can use your conclusion to tie your paper into a real world issue or common struggle.
+You can use your conclusion to tie your paper into a real-world issue or common struggle.
 You can also show how different research topics relate to the modern world.
 Ask, “How does this affect my audience?
 Why should they care?”
 Then answer that question for them.

 3. Reiterate Your Thesis Or Introduction Statement